AlexBormotov/Data-Engineer-Projects/Three-Microservices-for-Fintech-Sturtup-with-Cloud-Technologies/README.md

 ### Discription

 Fintech sturtup with application that provides the possibility of international bank transfers.
-They need the ability to analyze user transactions, and for this they need to create a data warehouse and build a dashboard.
+They need the ability to analyze user transactions.
+I need to create a data warehouse and build a dashboard where my customer will analyze the data.

 ### Realization